 Recharging of peat

 Stormwater management on peat soils provides a special design challenge that needs to be addressed with care.
 Council defines peat soils as those with greater than 300mm of peat between 0.5m and 4.0m depth of the natural ground surface.
-Defining the right amount of soakage is very site specific and the release of the stormwater into the peat/soil will need to be considered on a site by site basis.
+Defining the right amount of soakage is very site specific and the release of the stormwater into the peat/soil will need to be considered on a site-by-site basis.
 For small developments an acceptable solution will be the provision of a single well liner to take the runoff from each 50m2 of roof area.
 This will then have high level provision for overflow discharge to Council’s reticulation system or an overland flow path as shown in Stormwater drawing: Groundwater recharging devices

 Stormwater treatment device selection

-There are a number of treatment and detention options available, the preferred solution will either be identified in an accepted IMCP, CMP and WIA, in Council’s standard practice notes, or via Table 57: Vested treatment device preferences on page 213.()
+There are a number of treatment and detention options available, and the preferred solution will either be identified in an accepted IMCP, CMP and WIA, in Council’s standard practice notes, or via Table 57: Vested treatment device preferences on page 213.
+Note that multiple devices in a treatment train may be required.

 The Hamilton City Council Three Waters Management Practice Notes provide details of the implementation of management solutions on individual lots.
 The practice notes contain acceptable means of complying with requirements for at source water efficiency measures.
 The practice notes are available on the HCC website.
 Refer to the Overview practice note in the first instance.
-Design must follow the guidance provided in Waikato Regional Council’s ‘Stormwater Management Guidelines’ TR202018/071 and the Bay of Plenty Regional Council’s ‘Stormwater Management Guidelines for the Bay of Plenty Region’ 2012/01.
+Design must follow the guidance provided in Waikato Regional Council’s Waikato stormwater management guideline | Waikato Regional Council and theBay of Plenty Regional Council Stormwater Management Guidelines.
 Care should be taken to ensure that Council’s specific requirements as set out in this Section may differ.

 If Council is to be ultimately responsible for maintenance it must be located on land owned by, or to be vested in Council or protected by an appropriate easement in favour of Council.
 Council encourages early consultation between the developer and Council staff to achieve mutually beneficial design outcomes.
 Council seeks design outcomes that meet functional requirements whilst avoiding poor visual results.

-As discussed in Section 4.2.3.1, some Councils require at source stormwater/rainwater treatment for all new buildings in accordance with good practice and their District Plan.
-These are referred to as ‘water efficiency measures’ and will typically comprise one of the following:
+As discussed in Section 4.2.3.1, Council may require at source stormwater/rainwater treatment for all new buildings in accordance with good practice and the District Plan.
+These on lot stormwater management measures are sometimes referred to as ‘water efficiency measures’ and may typically comprise one or more of the following:

 Soakage.